Ahineya/vcv-myth-plugin/README.md

 Each probability knob sets the probability for the corresponding step in each sequence.
 Probabilities can be controlled via CV inputs as well — if there is a CV in the input, then the corresponding knob controls nothing.

+Probability inputs expect the value from 0 to +1V.
+I may change it to work within the 0..10V later, since it seems logical to do.

 The light near the step will turn on if the step is active.
 If the step is current but not active because of probability, the light will be red; otherwise green.
 If the step is not active, the corresponding output will be outputting CV from the previously active step.